List of Santa Barbara characters: Ethan Asher

 Ethan Asher was Santa Barbara's District Attorney following Keith Timmons's departure; he was later revealed to be one of the Four Orphans scarred by Cassie Benedict's apparent death.
 When he arrived in Santa Barbara, he brought his mentally disturbed wife Laura with him.
 Laura cheated on Ethan with her former lover Michael Donnelly, which prompted Ethan to seek comfort in the arms of Laura's girlhood friend, Gina.

 A jealous Laura ran over Ethan.
 He ended up in a hospital, where he found a possible link to the death of Cassie Benedict.
-Ethan continued researching the case and didn't stop at anything—-he was eventually incarcerated for going too far in his pursuit of Cassie's supposed killers.
+Ethan continued researching the case and did not stop at anything—he was eventually incarcerated for going too far in his pursuit of Cassie's supposed killers.